harshjayprakash/hx-blok/README.md

 | logic | a translation layer that handles logic and storage for the presentation |
 | presentation | handles the graphical user interface |

+## What's new in this version (0.6)

+### Visual

+* Light and Dark mode, specified by Command Line Arguments.

+### Internal

+* More organised code.
+* Typdefs are now standard structs.
+* Improved doxygen documentation.
+* Block object renamed to Square.
+* Debugging Mechanisms macros have a global switch.
+* Grid is now a Vector.
+* Now using wide character version of functions.
+* More safety checks _(not 100% fool-proof)_

+### Removed

+* Ability to unmark regions.
+* 'on marked location' display.

+## What is currently being worked on

+* Doxygen Documenetion
+* Vector library

+## Limitationa and Known Issues

+* Vector cannot be resized
+* Vector can store duplicate mark regions.
+* The Square can moved out of the window region.
+* The default Vector size is 10.

 ## Compilation and Excuation

 Libraries Required:

 * kernel32
 * user32
 * shell32